 Hired on March 17, 2014, as assistant special teams coach, Morton joined the Seahawks after spending four seasons in the same role with the Green Bay Packers.
 In 2015, he began work with the running backs, and is now in charge of the running backs room in 2017.

-Morton’s contributions in Green Bay affected various aspects of the return game, where Randall Cobb remained an explosive factor on kick returns and was named a first alternate for the Pro Bowl as a kick returner in 2013.
-Cobb ultimately paired his proficiency on returns with his emergence as the offense’s go-to receiver and became the first player in NFL history to have 900-plus kickoff return yards (964) and receiving yards (954) in the same season.
+Morton’s contributions in Green Bay affected various aspects of the return game, where Randall Cobb was named a first alternate for the Pro Bowl as a kick returner in 2013.
+Cobb became the first player in NFL history to have 900-plus kickoff return yards (964) and receiving yards (954) in the same season.

 Cobb was also named a Pro Bowl alternate and to the Pro Football Weekly/PFWA All-Rookie team for his efforts as the team’s primary returner in 2011.
-A former return specialist himself, Morton was instrumental in helping acclimate Cobb to the pro game.
-Cobb finished with 34 kickoff returns for 941 yards and a touchdown, and finished the season ranked No. 2 in the NFL (first among rookies) with a 27.7 average.
+Cobb finished with 34 kickoff returns for 941 yards and a touchdown, and finished the season ranked second in the NFL (first among rookies) with a 27.7 average.

 A seven-year NFL veteran as a player, Morton was a running back and kick/punt returner who began his career with New Orleans in 2000 as a fifth-round draft pick.
 Serving primarily as a returner as a pro, Morton tallied 5,401 career kickoff-return yards and three kick-return scores, as well as 1,431 career punt-return yards and one score, in 93 career games.
 He was selected as a Pro Bowl alternate as a returner in 2002 and 2005.